Skip to content

 Before integrating, it's helpful to understand a few core Gencove concepts:

-• Sample Status: Samples progress through various states (e.g., consumer awaiting data, scheduled, running, succeeded).
+• Sample Status: Samples progress through various states (e.g., array data waiting for upload, array data upload expired, scheduled, running, succeeded).

 • Project: A container for organizing related samples in Gencove.
-Upload sessions are created in a project Gencove provisions for your organization.
+By default, samples are created in a project Gencove provisions for your organization; you can optionally target a specific project by passing its project_id in the request.

 Accepted uploads

-End-users must upload an unmodified .zip export from 23andMe, Ancestry, or MyHeritage.
+Your end-user must supply an unmodified .zip export from 23andMe, Ancestry, or MyHeritage.
 The maximum file size is 25 MB.
-The upload form rejects other file types and oversized files before analysis begins.
+Other file types and oversized files are rejected.

 How It Works